moham96/b_encode_decode/README.md

 ```

 The coverage report will be generated at `coverage/lcov.info` and can be viewed with tools like `genhtml` or uploaded to services like Codecov.

+Coverage is automatically uploaded to [Codecov](https://codecov.io) on every push and pull request via GitHub Actions.

 ## Features and bugs